stephanmoschinsky/stephanmoschinsky/README.md

 Operator-led market entry and execution frameworks for Germany / DACH.

-I work with founders, CEOs, and leadership teams with proven traction — either in their core business or in adjacent markets — who need their market entry or business unit execution to actually work.
+Level Nine Consulting works with founders, CEOs, and leadership teams with proven traction — either in their core business or in adjacent markets — who need their market entry or business unit execution to actually work.